RagnarB83/ash-documentation/docs/_build/html/_sources/QM-MM-protein.rst.txt

 If the QM-MM boundary crosses a covalent bond (usually the case for proteins) then a linkatom (hydrogen)is automatically created.
-The linkatom coordinates are added to the QM-region coordinates when passed to the
+The linkatom coordinates are added to the QM-region coordinates when passed to the QM program.

 .. code-block:: python